Cognitive Hacking: The New Social Engineering Threat

 Rodney Joffe

-Cognitive hackers will exploit biases by creating and disseminating disinformation designed to play on psychological elements.
+Cognitive hackers will exploit biases by creating and disseminating narrative attacks designed to play on psychological elements.
 For example, hackers might create fake news articles or posts from a fake celebrity account designed to confirm existing beliefs about a particular group or issue.
-They might also use social media bots to spread disinformation, making it appear more popular and more credible than it is.
+They might also use social media bots to spread narrative attacks, making it appear more popular and more credible than it is.

-Hackers’ tools include social media platforms, online discussion forums, troll farms, and fake news sites to disseminate disinformation.
+Hackers’ tools include social media platforms, online discussion forums, troll farms, and fake news sites to disseminate narrative attacks.
 Using these platforms and possibly creating bot farms is a low-cost and potentially free approach that can amplify false narratives much further (and faster) than ever before.

 WHAT ARE COGNITIVE HACKING TECHNIQUES?